microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/emailauthenticationmethod-list.md

 # List emailAuthenticationMethods
 Namespace: microsoft.graph

-Retrieve a list of a user's [email Authentication Method](../resources/emailauthenticationmethod.md) objects and their properties.
-This call will only return a single object as only one email method can be set on users.
+Retrieve a list of a user's [emailAuthenticationMethod](../resources/emailauthenticationmethod.md) objects and their properties.
+This API will return only a single object in the collection as only one email method can be set for a user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).